hoddmimes/Distributor/README.md

 ## Area of Usage
-The distributor framework is primarily designed for application having a need for distributing high volumes of volatile real time information to to many receivers in a _reliable_ and _consistent_ way with low latecy.
+The distributor framework is primarily designed for application having a need for distributing high volumes of volatile real time information to many receivers in a _reliable_ and _consistent_ way with low latecy.

 It is possible to push over a million updates / sec  with a size of 50-60 bytes on a Gigabit LAN from a single publisher.
 For performance characteristics see [Publisher Performance Characteristics](#publisher-performance-characteristics) below.